ayatokura/ai-openscale/wos-payload-logging.md

 # Payload and feedback logging in {{site.data.keyword.aios_short}}
 {: #cdb-payload}

-For {{site.data.keyword.aios_short}}, all transactions going to the deployed models must be logged as payload records in the {{site.data.keyword.aios_short}} data mart.
-The input and output payloads (requests and responses) need to be in the format required by {{site.data.keyword.aios_short}} as described in the specifications.
+For {{site.data.keyword.aios_short}}, all transactions that are sent to the deployed models must be logged as payload records in the {{site.data.keyword.aios_short}} data mart.
+The input and output payloads (requests and responses) need to be in the format that is required by {{site.data.keyword.aios_short}} as described in the specifications.
 {: shortdesc}

 {{site.data.keyword.aios_short}} supports payload and feedback logging through the following methods: